-We’re now well over halfway through the smart meter rollout, which is a good time to take stock of the where we are and where we’re going.
+We’re now well over halfway through the smart meter rollout, with 67% of all meters in homes and businesses in Great Britain now smart or advanced, according to the latest government statistics.
+That means it’s a good time to take stock of the where we are and where we’re going.

 When the rollout started, we were yet to witness the global events that would lead to energy price rises and the cost-of-living crisis.
-Since then, energy consumption has only become more of a concern, with business owners always on the lookout for ways to save money on their bills, even if only incrementally.
-In 2022, 52% of business owners said they needed to reduce overheads, and particularly their energy costs.
+Since then, energy consumption has only become more of a concern, with 92% of businesses expecting to increase prices as a result of uncertainty in the energy market, according to PwC’s 2025 UK Energy Survey.

 Smart meters are playing a crucial role in these cost reduction efforts.
 Whether your business already has one, or you’re yet to have one installed, you might be wondering what impact smart meters are already having, and what the future has in store for smart meters…